gilbus/send-template-mail/README.md

 # Manual for `send_template_mail.py`

-> Currently the script requires Python 3.6 or to newer due to the usage of f-strings.
-> Porting to Version 3.5 should be quite easy, just open an issue if it affects you.

 This script enables you to send personalized mails to multiple persons, taking the data from a single CSV (comma separated value) file and another template mail.
-Its primary use case is to send the ESI (`ErstSemesterInformant`) to the new first-years.
+Its primary use case is to send the ESI (`ErstSemesterInformant`) of the student council of the Faculty of Technology to the new first-years.
 Usually their data are handed to us in an excel file which can be converted easily to a CSV file.

 Since the number of new first-years is growing continuously (even after the beginning of the semester) the `ESI` must be sent in multiple waves in order to be delivered as soon as possible but also to be sent to everyone.
-The script can save the `MD5`-Hash of used mail addresses, so you're able to use the updated table of first-years data without resending mails.
+The script can save the `MD5`-hash of used mail addresses, so you're able to use the updated table of first-years data without resending mails.
 See the example section.